HomeBlogProgrammingScala vs Java: An Analysis of Top Differences

 Scala is a pure object-oriented programming language comprising of highly scalable functional programming language features.
 It is a general-purpose, high-level, multi-paradigm programming language.
 Scala, got it as a name after it's a feature called scalability that makes Scala unique from other programming languages.
 There is no concept of primitive data in Scala as everything is an object.
 The language is designed to exhibit common programming language in a more graceful, snappy, and type-safe manner.

-Differences between Scala and Java
+Differences Between Scala and Java: Detailed Comparison

 1. Code type

-The major difference between Scala and Java is a compact and concise code.
+The major difference between Scala vs Java is a compact and concise code.
 In Scala, coding is reduced to the number of lines which is not a case about Java.
 The code that is written in Java can be written in Scala in half the number of lines.
 Scala makes use of ‘type inference’ very cleverly to treat everything as an object, pass the function, and several other features.

 2. Learning Curve